Tickets for Great Synagogue + Jewish Quarter Walking Tour

 On this fascinating window into Budapest's cultural quarter, you'll learn all about Jewish cultural and religious customs, and get a glimpse of everyday life.

 How to use your tickets

-Show your smartphone tickets to the guide and start the tour.
+Show your smartphone tickets to the guide.
 Make sure to be at the meeting point ten minutes in advance.

 In front of the Dohány Street Synagogue (Budapest, Dohány u.
 2, 1074).